intermine/im-docs/docs/webapp/keyword-search/index.rst

 SOLR
 ----------

-See See :doc:`/system-requirements/software/solr` for details on how to install SOLR.
+See :doc:`/system-requirements/software/solr` for details on how to install SOLR.

 .. index:: keyword search, quick search, search, SOLR, Lucene